 - REBATE ON FILING OF APPLICATION: Startups shall be provided an 80% rebate in filing of patents vis-a-vis other companies, helping them spare costs in the crucial formative years.

 “Support for International Patent Protection in E& IT (SIP-EIT)” is a scheme launched by the Department of Electronics and Information Technology to provide financial support to MSMEs and Technology Start-Up units for international patent filing.
 SIP-EIT Scheme captures the growth opportunities in the area of information technology and electronics.
 This scheme encourages indigenous innovation and also recognize the value and capabilities of global IP.
 The Reimbursement limit has been set to the maximum of Rs.
 15 Lakhs per invention or 50% of the total charges incurred in filing and processing of a patent application, whichever is lesser.

 This support scheme can be applied at any stage of international patent filing by the applicant.
 However, the reimbursement will only be applicable to expenditures incurred from the date of acceptance of a complete application by DeiTY subject to the approval of the competent authority.

-Start-ups and SME’s both are governed by the general taxation provisions in respect of intellectual property under The Income Tax Act, 1961 and GST.
-Taking into consideration additional tax exemption benefits, the government has provided for better tax exemption schemes, patent protections and more flexible public procurements for the startups with the main objective of working towards innovation and development of products and processes.
-On the other hand, the SME’s are granted with better financing facilities at lower interest rates over leveraged tax benefits.
+Start-ups and SME’s both are governed by the general taxation provisions in respect of the intellectual property under The Income Tax Act, 1961 and GST.
+Taking into consideration additional tax exemption benefits, the government has provided for better tax exemption schemes, patent protections, and more flexible public procurements for the startups with the main objective of working towards innovation and development of products and processes.
+On the other hand, the SME’s are granted with better financing facilities at lower interest rates over-leveraged tax benefits.